heyqule/erm_redarmy/README.md

 They have flat resistances.
 75% for unit, turret and 50% for spawners

+### Changes in 2.0
+- Support Factorio 2.0
+- They have a flat resistances without any weakness.
+- This is an experimental release.
+- The red army will get new toys in the future updates.
+- Planet earth will be their home planet.

 Credit:
 Human death sound from https://opengameart.org/content/11-male-human-paindeath-sounds Airplane graphic from https://mods.factorio.com/mods/SuicidalKid/Aircraft